Emery Molyneux: Publication

 In 1589, Richard Hakluyt announced the forthcoming publication of Molyneux's terrestrial globe at the end of the preface to The Principall Navigations, Voiages and Discoveries of the English Nation.
 Referring to the map that was inserted into the volume—a reproduction of the "Typus Orbis Terrarum" engraved by Franciscus Hogenberg for Abraham Ortelius' Theatrum Orbis Terrarum (1570)—he wrote:

-Ubaldini reported Molyneux's progress in manufacturing the globes to the Duke of Milan.
+Ubaldini reported Molyneux's progress in manufacturing the globes to the governor of Milan.
 He was in attendance when Molyneux presented a pair of manuscript globes to Elizabeth I at Greenwich in July 1591.
 Ubaldini noted that "he gave her the globe to let her see at a glance how much of the world she could control by means of her naval forces".
 According to Wallis, the printed globes, which at 2 ft 1 in in diameter were then the largest ever made, were published after some delay in late 1592 or early 1593.
 Sanderson arranged entertainments at his home in Newington Butts to mark the presentation of these globes to the Queen.
 His son William later reported the Queen's words on accepting the terrestrial globe: "The whole earth, a present for a Prince ..."; and on accepting the celestial globe, she said: "Thou hast presented me with the Heavens also: God guide me, to Govern my part of the one, that I may enjoy but a mansion place in this other."
 Elizabeth I saw globes and armillary spheres as symbols of her empire and spiritual mission on earth.
 The royal coat of arms contained in Elizabeth I Privy Seal was emblazoned across North America on the terrestrial globe.